Coupling induced emergent topology in a two-leg fermionic ladder: Results

+Since one of the legs of the ladder is considered to be of SSH type, we can have two possible dimerization patterns: (i) topological pattern ($t_1<t_2$ as in Fig.~\ref{fig:schematic}(a)) and (ii) the trivial pattern ($t_1>t_2$ as in Fig.~\ref{fig:schematic}(b)).
+For the topological (trivial) pattern, we choose $t_1=0.2,~t_2=1.0$ ($t_2=1.0,~t_2=0.2$).
+Note that the hopping in the other leg is uniform throughout and is set to $t=1.0$.
+This choice of hopping suggests that in the decoupled leg limit, the leg-a can be either trivial or a topological insulator whereas the leg-b is always a gapless Luttinger liquid.
+Our goal is to investigate the influence of the dimerized leg on the system when the two legs are coupled to each other.
 We first explore the real space energy spectrum of the system under OBC.
 In Fig.~\ref{fig:E_spec}(a) and (b) we depict the energy spectrum as a function of $t_p$ for $t_1<t_2$ and $t_1>t_2$ configurations, respectively.
 For both the configurations, the bulk gaps open up as soon as $t_p$ becomes finite.
 Interestingly, for both the topological and trivial dimerization configuration of leg-a, the bulk gap hosts two mid-gap zero-energy states which disappear at a critical $t_p=\sqrt{2.4}$ with the closing up of the bulk gap.
 However, the gap reopens with further increase in $t_p$ without the zero energy states.
-These zero energy state are typical signatures of topological phases.
-In order to examine that these zero-energy states are edge states, we plot the onsite probability density ($|{\psi_i}|^2$) corresponding to one of these two states under OBC.
+These zero energy states are typical signatures of topological phases under OBC.
+In order to examine that these zero-energy states are edge states, we plot the onsite probability density ($|{\psi_i}|^2$) corresponding to one of these two states.
 As shown in Fig.~\ref{fig:E_spec}(c) and (d) the states corresponding to the dimerization patterns $t_1=0.2,~t_2=1.0$ and $t_1=1.0,~t_2=0.2$ for an exemplary value $t_p=1.0$ (dots in Fig.~\ref{fig:E_spec}(a) and (b)), are localized at the edges of the system.
 The key distinction between both the cases is that the edge states exist on the upper leg when $t_1<t_2$ and on the lower leg when $t_1>t_2$.
 Interestingly, we observe the lower-leg, which doesn't have any hopping dimarization, has supported a zero energy edge state.
 Additionally, the spectra also exhibit isolated energetic mid-gap states at $\rho=1/4$ and $\rho=3/4$ fillings for $t_1<t_2$ (the red solid lines), which are absent for $t_1>t_2$.
-For half-filling, it is evident that there is a pair of localized edge modes existing in the upper leg for the $t_1<t_2$ case, whereas at filling $\rho=1/4$, the edges of both the legs of the ladder hybridize, resulting in energetic edge states.
+For $\rho=1/2$, it is evident that there is a pair of localized edge modes existing in the upper leg for the $t_1<t_2$ case, whereas at $\rho=1/4$, the edges of both the legs of the ladder hybridize (not shown), resulting in energetic edge states.
 In contrast, there is also another pair of edge modes at zero energy for $t_1>t_2$ case as shown in Fig.~\ref{fig:E_spec}(d), and these are localized in the lower leg of the ladder.
-From now on, we focus on the zero energy edge states appearing at half-filling to characterize the topological property of our system, as these are the states protected by symmetry.
+From now on, we focus on the zero-energy edge states appearing at half-filling to characterize the topological property of our system, as these are the states protected by symmetry.

 To concretely establish this topological feature, we compute the topological invariant called the Berry phase ($\omega$)~\cite{berry_phase}, which is defined as